 - Heading to the water parks?
 Pack your water shoes.
 The pavements get hot and you can’t walk bare feet.

-- Disney’s theme parks are busier during the weekend.
-Magic Kingdom is best enjoyed with less local crowds during week days with crowds getting larger starting from Friday.
-Always check the park schedules before you plan the day as some parks close early for special events ore require a special ticket to stay longer.
-For example, to Magic Kingdom will close at 07:00 pm for Mickey’s Very Merry Christmas Party unless you have a ticket for that event.
+- Disney’s theme parks are busier at the weekend.
+The Magic Kingdom is best enjoyed with less local crowds during weekdays with crowds getting larger starting from Friday.
+Always check the park schedules before you plan the day as some parks close early for special events or require a special ticket to stay longer.
+For example, to the Magic Kingdom will close at 07:00 pm for Mickey’s Very Merry Christmas Party unless you have a ticket for that event.

 - If you are staying in the Orlando area for Christmas and plan on eating-out or cater food, please know your options will be limited and you need to plan and inquire in advance, most stores and restaurants will be closed early if not closed all day.